These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 The largest Ethnic group in Ethiopia.
 Traditionally they migrated into modern day Ethiopia and from the South Settled and they started to integrate with their Amharic-speaking neighbors at least from the 17th century on.
 They speak an Afro-Asiatic language know as Afan Oromo.
 Most Oromo live in agricultural settlements, cultivating crops including wheat, barley, and coffee, and farming livestock, although some work in mines as there are gold, silver, and minerals to be found in Oromia.
 Historically they have meet with oppression at the hands of the Amhara group.

 Monogamy is generally the rule, but in some areas polygamy is practiced, the number of wives being dependent upon the economic status of the husband.
-Polygamy is more common among the Islamic Oromo.
+Polygamy is more common among the Muslim Oromo.

-47,5% are Islamic, 30,5% Orthodox Christians,17,7% Protestants, but a minority follow the traditional Oromo religion.
+47,5% are Muslim, 30,5% Orthodox Christians,17,7% Protestants, but a minority follow the traditional Oromo religion.
 Reecha is an Oromo ritual which is celebrated at Bishoftu in Debre Zeit, Ethiopia.

 The ritual is performed over a 1 month period where a scared tree is anointed with gifts of food (kebe [butter], rice, etc).
 Followers and observers of this Oromo religion may also be Muslim and Christian and the religion is viewed as a culture more than a religion.Tradition has it that the Oromo people of Ethiopia annually give praise to the creator for the most valuable commodity on the Ethiopian highlands - water .